 PLEASE NOTE: Always check to make sure your credit card details are up to date on our system.
 If it's incorrect, we can't take payment for our services.

 If your account remains unpaid for 28 days, it goes into a suspended status.
 This is designed to let you know that your account is pending closure.

 If there is still no payment made to top up your account after it has been suspended, your account will automatically close after a final 28 days passes.

-Private Box will send you email notifications if your account goes into a negative balance and no payment is made to top the account back up.
+Private Box will send you email notifications if your account goes into a negative balance and no payment is made to top the account back up, or if the automatic payment failed for any reason.
 We will continue sending a weekly notification if necessary, and will also send automatic warnings if your account approaches the automatic closure.

 Automatic payment may fail for the following reasons:

 - Insufficient funds - this means there was not enough credit available on your credit card to process the payment

 - Expired card - this means your credit card has expired and the details need to be updated